Quickly create your Missouri Health Care Directive and Living Will

 The only exceptions to the above restrictions would be if the individual is related to you by blood or marriage.

-To validate your Missouri health care directive and living will, you must sign it.
+To validate your Missouri health care directive, you must sign it.
 If you are unable to sign, you can direct someone to do so for you.

 Under Title 31 of the Missouri statutes, there must be two adult witnesses present when you sign.
 They should then sign their names to the document.
-However, if somebody signed your living will on your behalf, this person may not act as a witness.
+However, if somebody signed your health care directive on your behalf, this person may not act as a witness.

-After you have signed and completed your health care directive and living will, you need to make sure that it gets into the right hands.
-If you chose a healthcare agent, you should give one to them so that they understand your wishes.
-Your health care providers should also receive a copy of your health care directive and living will so that they can enter it into your medical record.
+After you have signed and completed your health care directive, you need to make sure that it gets into the right hands.
+If you chose a health care agent, you should give one to them so that they understand your wishes.
+Your health care providers should also receive a copy of your health care directive so that they can enter it into your medical record.
 Finally, you should distribute copies to trusted loved ones and store an extra copy in a safe place that they know about.

 It’s a good policy to review your advance directives every few years at least.
-When you go through major events in life, you may need to update your estate plan (including your health care directive and living will) sooner.
+When you go through major events in life, you may need to update your estate plan (including your health care directive) sooner.
 Life circumstances that may make you reconsider your advance directives include:

 - An interstate move